 As long as nobody is being harassed by multiple flock members, chased incessantly or hurt in any way I let them work it out.
 After all, it's their pecking order and they need to figure out where everyone fits!

-When free ranging always make sure that you have more then one set of food and water set out.
+When free ranging always make sure that you have more than one set of food and water set out.
 Sometimes the chickens chase the newcomers away from the water or the feeder and you don't want them to go hungry!

 Sometimes tossing out treats for everyone can distract the whole flock if the older chickens start to get a little bossy.
 Use something you can scatter across a large area like scratch or BOSS so they all spread out and everyone gets some.